snowman-repos/book/project_managers/README.md

 Creating a GANNT chart that breaks down the project into as much detail as possible, adding time estimates, dependencies and lag, results in clear start and end dates for each task and phase, and ultimately produces definitive dates for the project milestones.

-### Roles & Responsibilities

-CLIENT TASKS AND REVISION TIME
-One thing your granular project breakdown will often not include, because it’s not something you need to estimate on in order to produce a quote, is the tasks the client must complete throughout the project and the revision mini-stages you have to expect to go through before sign-off of any phase or task.
-At this stage you need to include them, not only for your sake but also the clients’.

-This means adding tasks such as:

-Client homepage design review
-Homepage design revisions
-Client homepage design sign-off
-Client copywriting
-Despite these tasks being either encapsulated in your quote as ‘Homepage design’, or not at all (client copywriting), when producing a project schedule it is crucial to consider them all as they impact the overall project timeline.
-For example, if you have determined you only have 3 days to complete the homepage design phase, by adding in review and revision times you can communicate to the client that, in order to hit the deadline and keep the project on schedule, they must be available to review, provide feedback, sign-off and deliver website copy on/by certain dates.

-Often a client seeing the turnaround time required from them, when comparing with their busy schedule, can illustrate the realism of hitting their go-live date and open up an adult dialogue that will see an extension allowed.

-Note that this is still before you have put pen to paper and started a sitemap or designing the homepage – this is hardcore client expectation setting right at the beginning of the project and in the right way, as opposed to 2 weeks before go live when print campaigns have been booked!

-### Functional Specifications

-******************************************
-******************************************
-******************************************

-## Comunication & Workflow

-WHY GANTT CHARTS WORK FOR ME
-GANTT charts are the subject of much debate in the project management world, some people love them and some hate them.
-You will find endless conversations online arguing how they are old fashioned and enforce a Waterfall methodology.

-I am by no means saying they are the ultimate solution and you should never move away from them, all I am saying here is that at this moment in time they work for me on the kinds of projects I work on currently.

-They allow me to:

-Explain the web project lifecycle to the client Schedule a realistic timeline with milestones that are visible to everyone Communicate to the client their level of involvement and when they need to be available Track the project’s progress at a low-level
-Quickly adjust the project schedule and produce new milestone dates if anything overruns Highlight the fact I need to secure more resource in order to meet the original dates Need I sell it more?
-This stuff sells itself…

-So you’ve gone through this, sometimes painfully slow and methodical, web project planning process – how does it help you?

-Cast your mind back to the advantages of planning defined in Part 1 of this article and see how this approach has satisfied each point:

-Define and manage the project scope
-Completed and possible through granular project breakdown Identify and minimise risks to the project
-Completed through granular project breakdown, assumption listing and scheduling Break the allocated project time into manageable phases and tasks Completed through granular project breakdown
-Determine realistic milestones and client-side deadlines Completed through project scheduling
-Track progress and control the project
-Possible with an easily updatable project schedule and consistent time tracking tasks Secure the necessary resource
-Easy to identify using an easily updateable schedule Being able to manage these fundamental web project management factors greatly increases your chances of delivering on budget and on time without having to compromise on quality which equals happy you and happy client!

-When working in a busy environment, as either a web agency team member or as a freelancer, where delivery is what gets you paid, justifying a non-production / non-billable day or two to plan the project is pretty hard to do.
-Some people know it should be done and just can’t carve out the time, others don’t really believe planning in that much detail is necessary.

-Those that can’t find the time should probably try to track the time they spend during their projects working on tasks that they wouldn’t have to if they had planned first – usually this time is much greater than the time it would’ve taken to plan.

-Those that don’t believe planning in detail is necessary have probably had a few successes where a project was bought in on time and on budget without a planning stage, or are just avoiding admitting the fact that they don’t enjoy planning.
-Admitting you don’t enjoy planning is fine, not everyone does, but while admitting this, please try to also admit how many projects have not been delivered on time or budget that perhaps could’ve been if only you’d planned thoroughly.

-Always skipping web project planning is a hit and miss affair where success is more dependent on the project and client rather than your ability as a web project manager.

-Consistent and thorough web project planning generally results in a more consistent success rate with web projects because, before production begins, you are able to identify, define, and thus manage the critical parts of any project; phases, tasks, resource, timelines, milestones and risks and communicate these to the client.

-Thorough web project planning does not ensure a project will come in on time or on budget, but it does increase the chances, and if over budget and late, it will also limit the extent the project overruns because while you may have missed or underestimated a few tasks or risks at the planning stage, you will have identified many more that you have managed to successfully control – and anything you missed this time, you can easily make sure you don’t the next time.

-To the web project managers out there, some of the advantages and methods described in this article will be nothing new, but, to web agency and freelance guys and girls with little web project management and planning experience, I hope it explains why planning web projects is so important, to both supplier and client.

-But primarily I hope it shows that planning a web project is not a dark art that should only be tackled by dedicated web project managers, it’s something anyone can do as long as you can mentally envisage the project from start to finish…

-The real dark art is actually being able to determine the appropriate level of planning that should be undertaken for each project and then managing the project to that plan once in full swing!

-## Delivery

-### Time

 A GOOD FOUNDATION
 After reading Alyssa Gregory’s recent article on Sitepoint.com, How to Estimate Time for a Project, I couldn’t help but feel that it was a good introduction but lacked a little when compared with the realities and complexities of estimating/quoting for a website or web application.